danielbodnar/awesome-stars/README.md

 ## hacktoberfest2021

+- [kdabir/has](https://github.com/kdabir/has) - ✅ checks presence of various command line tools and their versions on the path
 - [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
 - [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps
 - [earthly/earthly](https://github.com/earthly/earthly) - Super simple build framework with fast, repeatable builds and an instantly familiar syntax – like Dockerfile and Makefile had a baby.